vrurg/fieldx/fieldx/docs/src/basics/terminology.md

 # Terminology

-## Attribute Arguments{{hi:argument}} and Sub-Arguments{{hi:sub-argument}}
+## Attribute Arguments{{hi:argument}} and Sub-Arguments{{hi:sub-argument}} {#arguments}

-FieldX adopts a function-like syntax for specifying struct parameters through attributes.
+FieldX adopts a {{i:function-like}} syntax for specifying struct parameters through attributes.
 These parameters are referred to as _arguments_.
 Some arguments may require further customization, in which case they also take a function-like form and are referred to as _sub-arguments_.

 This design choice supports deep nesting of parameters.
 For example: